lucianogrippa/peaks.js/README.md

   // Precision of time label of play head and point/segment markers
   timeLabelPrecision: 2,

+  /** offset's amounts in seconds to apply to time labels */
+  timeLabelOffset: 0,

   // Show current time next to the play head
   // (zoom view only)